You can only make as much money in poker as the table you're on allows.

 Sometimes the best thing you can do to make more money is to change the table you're on.

-What Makes a Good Table
+What Makes a Profitable Poker Table?

 Some of the advice that follows on what makes a good table comes from published sources such as Caro's Book of Tells.